Rep. Kevin Boyle's Biography

 Boyle continues to fight for the safety and wellbeing of all Pennsylvanians.
 He has introduced legislation limiting the size of firearm magazines one may carry or sell, as well as for background checks for those who sell firearms.
 He is the prime sponsor on legislation that would expand the state’s Hate Crimes Law, so that it would include protections for the LGBTQ community.
 Most recently, Boyle’s legislation to give emergency vehicle designation to Philadelphia Prison System Transport Units, which would improve the safety of Philadelphians, was signed into law by the governor.

 Boyle is active in local civic organizations in Northeast Philadelphia.
-He is married to Caitlyn Boyle and they have two daughters, Keira and Quinn.
+He is married to Caitlyn Boyle.

 His legislative interests include education, equality and economic development.